lolmaus/ember-element-query/README.md

 ```

 Why: this file is a way to pass information from a build into the app.
 Element query selectors have to be extracted from *compiled* CSS.
 Unfortunately, when compiled CSS becomes available in the Ember CLI pipeline, it's too late to manipulate with JS modules.

-## Dependencies

-This addon uses jQuery for namespaced events as well as weakly-bound data attributes and traversing parents.